GeneraleCauchemar/advent-of-code-2024/README.md

   constructor call, or else the `SolverHandler` service will not be able to find it when attempting to use it
 - Implement your logic in both `partOne()` and `partTwo()` and have them return your result
 - You can override `warmup()` to warmup class properties, manage input for both parts...
+- The `AbstractConundrumSolver` provides a `waitForNextStep()` method, that can be used to pause execution and facilitate debugging.
+Typing on any key (I'm partial to `Enter` myself) will unpause the script until the next iteration.
+If you need to stop execution completely when in debug mode, just `Ctrl + C` and `Ctrl + D`.

 ### Displaying the results